 - We believe students and staff benefit from both explicit and implicit instruction in social, emotional, and character education.

 - We believe that social, emotional, and character education are as important as academics.

 - We believe social, emotional, and character education should be engaging, meaningful, and affirming to support development over time.

 - We believe that a continuum of supports is necessary to ensure students and staff have access to what they need socially and emotionally.

 ACHIEVING SUCCESS IN SOCIAL-EMOTIONAL LEARNING

-Just as in academic learning, social-emotional learning is best achieved when schools utilize a variety of practices and programming to help all students acquire necessary skills.
-Similar to cooking, it is important to follow a recipe to ensure we get the product we desire, and focusing on a single ingredient or element of social-emotional learning will not produce the outcomes we seek.
-As our schools begin to embed social-emotional learning programming, we will focus on six evidence-based ingredients to help students acquire social-emotional learning skills.
+Just as in academic learning, social, emotional, character skills learning is best achieved when schools utilize a variety of practices and programming to help all students acquire necessary skills.
+Similar to cooking, it is important to follow a recipe to ensure we get the product we desire, and focusing on a single ingredient or element of social, emotional, and character learning will not produce the outcomes we seek.
+As our schools begin to embed social-emotional learning programming, we will focus on six evidence-based ingredients to help students acquire social, emotional, and character skills.